 A man enjoys and appreciate good food.
 While manhood isn’t necessarily about matters of taste and interest, I’ve yet to meet a man who doesn’t enjoy good food.
 A man shall not be ruled by his appetites, but he will let himself enjoy good food and will make it an integral part of his life.

-A man seeks to learn from his adversaries.
-He realizes that he is neither the epitome nor the source of all knowledge, and that the world is full of smart, wise, experienced, and talented individuals from whom he can learn.
+A man seeks to learn from everyone, even his adversaries.
+Ralph Waldo Emerson noted that “every man I meet is my master in some point, and in that I learn from him”.
+A man realizes that he is neither the epitome nor the source of all knowledge, and that the world is full of smart, wise, experienced, and talented individuals from whom he can learn.
 In many cases, these individuals will be his adversaries, people with whom he has fundamental disagreements.
 But he is still able to consider their thoughts and learn from them.

 A man advocates for his values relentlessly and courageously.
 He will not cower when opposed.
 He will not be bullied.
 He will not shamed.
 He will stand.
 He will use wisdom in his advocacy always and kindness where appropriate, but he will stand.
 What’s more, he will push forward.